 First all, I would like to apologize for going M.I.A this week.
 But as you may know, I started university this year.

-I am a freshman in communications at University of Sherbrooke, in Quebec.
+I am a freshman in communications at the University of Sherbrooke, in Quebec.
 I was a bit scared of what was ahead of me, but I was excited for this new adventure to begin.
 So now I’m doing a quick recap of what this first week at university was like for me!

 First off, you might want to know that I am a commuter.
-So that means I don’t live in the dorms on campus or in an apartment since my house is pretty close to where my classes are held.
+So that means that I don’t live in the dorms on campus or in an apartment since my house is pretty close to where my classes are held.

 My schedule is also a bit different from what takes place in the States.
 I have three-hour classes and only five classes a week.